- Corporate Security Teams

 The education sector is definitely moving in this direction.
 We’ve seen many headlines about schools being targeted in physical attacks, but they are also increasingly becoming a target for cyberattacks.
 Schools and universities house personal records, intellectual property and research data.
 This critical information is invaluable and subjects them to higher risk.

-In 2017, the education sector alone in the U.S. accounted for 13 per cent of data breaches, which resulted in the compromise of nearly 32 million records.
-The double-edged sword is that institutions are moving more towards digital to help students and faculty succeed in today’s world, but in doing so are opening themselves up to potential threat.
+In 2017, the education sector alone in the U.S. accounted for 13 percent of data breaches, which resulted in the compromise of nearly 32 million records.
+The double-edged sword is that institutions are moving more towards digital to help students and faculty succeed in today’s world, but in doing so are opening themselves up to the potential threat.
 Finding the delicate balance between secure facilities and a constructive atmosphere can be challenging.
 It often leads to forcing security personnel to make tough decisions on where to prioritize resources when facing a variety of threats.

 A hybrid attack is not unlikely in a busy college or university campus.
 Think of the thousands of students, faculty members, administrative staff, facilities staff and visitors that are walking around at all times.
 With so many people moving in all directions throughout the campus, it is extremely easy to lose track of who is and who isn’t supposed to be there.
 If someone was looking to access data, it wouldn’t be all that difficult to pose as an insider to access restricted areas.
 What are the implications of these attacks?
 In every case, the attacker has demonstrated that a weakness exists.